 1. Cook with them this weekend!

 Use up some of your chillies this weekend with some spicy dishes.
-If you’re looking for something new to try, get the February issue of Burke’s Backyard magazine, on sale Australia Day, Monday, January 26, 2009 and on page 101 you’ll find Tracy Rutherford’s easy recipe for a prawn and watermelon salad with a lime and chilli dressing.
+If you’re looking for something new to try, in the February 2009 issue of Burke’s Backyard magazine, on page 101 you’ll find Tracy Rutherford’s easy recipe for a prawn and watermelon salad with a lime and chilli dressing.
 It’s a fantastic seafood barbecue side dish, perfect for summer.

 2. Make chilli paste